KomodoPlatform/NotaryNodes/season5/candidates/daria/README.md

 I will make sure the node I am running is secure, reliable and always up to date with network changes.

-I will donate part of my NN rewards towards CHIPS and TOKEL.
+I will donate 10% of my NN rewards towards CHIPS and TOKEL.

 I will be always readily available for updates and changes.